 Costuming is always an attractive play for children as they pretend to be someone wearing those fancy clothes.
 In turn, pretend clothing contributes a bit to developing cognitive, emotional, and social skills.
 Such clothing also is a great way to boost the imagination power of kids.
 Preschools have many dress-up ideas for children to bring them together and pretend play.

 Children have their own ways of expressing themselves.
 Give them the craft supplies such as colors, paper, glue, stickers, markers, tissue paper, string, etc. Such open-ended play gives children the freedom to create and express what they have in mind.

 But make sure you give multiple items so they can experiment and learn from manipulating.
 Do not worry if your kid gets messy, as that is part of learning.

 Kids love to see puppets and handle them with their own tiny hands.
 This is because puppets look funny to them and fire up their imagination.
 Note that puppets also are a way to sing in a silly way that children love to hear.
 You can make songs and read stories to kids using uniquely dressed-up engaging puppets.
 Such toys help kids express different emotions and feelings, contributing to the development of the mind early.

 Kids learn from their several activities throughout the day.
-In preschools, the activities are conducted in an organized way using toys.
+In preschool, the activities are conducted in an organized way using toys.
 A child should be exposed to different toys such as puzzle toys, hula-hoops, building toys, sensory bins, puppets, craft supplies, and so on.
-Such a variety of toys develop other regions of the brain for cognitive, emotional, and social growth.
+Such a variety of toys develops other regions of the brain for cognitive, emotional, and social growth.